hashworks/qisCheck/README.md

 Clone the repo and copy the `qisCheck.service` and `qistCheck.timer` files to `/etc/systemd/system`.

+Create `/etc/qisCheck` and copy `config` in that directory.
-Adjust the following environment variables in `qisCheck.service`:
+Adjust the following environment variables in `/etc/qisCheck/config`:
 * `TELEGRAM_TOKEN`
 * `TELEGRAM_CHAT_ID`
 * `HTWK_SHIBBOLETH_USERNAME`
 * `HTWK_SHIBBOLETH_PASSWORD`

-Also you might need to adjust the path to `qisCheck.sh`.
+* `STUDY_COURSE`

-Please note that if you adjust the optional variable `TELEGRAM_SEND_FILE` to `true` your exam marks will be send over telegram servers!
+Please note that if you adjust the optional variable `TELEGRAM_SEND_FILE` to `true` your exam marks will be sent over telegram servers without E2E!
-Telegram bot chats are not E2E.

-Make sure `qisCheck.service` is only readable by root since it contains authentication data:
+Make sure `/etc/qisCheck/config` is only readable by root since it contains authentication data.

-`chmod 0600 /etc/systemd/system/qisCheck.service`

 Afterwards you can enable the hourly timer: